Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 2.

-Causal treatment of nerve compression
+Causal treatment of pain

 3.